sfmalloy/advent-of-code-2019/3.10/README.md

 python3.10 run.py -d <day_number> -f <path_to_file>
 ```

 You can download your own input by running `download.py`.
 The input is automatically saved to the `inputs` folder.
-If you accidentally run `download.py` with the input file already existing, it won't make another get call as to not spam the site. \(**Note:** you'll need a session cookie stored in an environment variable called AOC_SESSION, that is gotten from the Advent of Code website.\)
+If you accidentally run `download.py` with the input file already existing, it won't make another get call as to not spam the site.
+If for whatever reason you want to redownload from the site, delete the input file and run the script. \(**Note:** you'll need a session cookie stored in an environment variable called AOC_SESSION, that is gotten from the Advent of Code website.\)
 ```
 python3.10 download.py -d <day_number>
 ```